 1 tsp salt

 2 eggs (beaten)

 18-20 Banana leaves 15cm x 25cm (washed in hot water to soften)

 Wash the fish, pat dry and chop finely.
 Put the paste mixture in your food processor and blend until it is very fine.
 You may want to pre-fry them for the aroma when steaming, but I did not.
 Grilling will help it out well.
 Add in the coconut, eggs and fish and mix everything until it becomes a sticky paste.
 Make sure that your paste is not too watery, otherwise you’ll be having a mess while packing them up.

-Put a tablespoon of the mixture in the middle of the banana leave.
+Put a tablespoon of the mixture in the middle of the banana leaves.
 Take both ends at one side fold it over the mixture.
 Do the same on the other side.
-Fix it up with 2 tooth picks at each end.
+Fix it up with 2 toothpicks at each end.

 Grill for about 7 – 10 minutes on each side, taking care not to burn the banana leaves charcoal black like I did ;-)